yasuhiroh8160/freemarket_sample_66_52_old/README.md

 ### Association
 - belong_to :user
 - has_one :shipping
-- has_many :image
+- has_many :images, dependent: :destroy
 - belong_to :status
 - belong_to :state
 - belong_to :size
 - belong_to :category
 - has_one :order
-- has_many :comment
+- has_many :comments, dependent: :destroy
-- has_many :like
+- has_many :likes, dependent: :destroy

 ## shippingテーブル
 |Column|Type|Options|